 If your request for a sales tax exemption was not honored, please include a memo of explanation with your request for reimbursement.
 When a memo of explanation is received, Controller's Office staff will reimburse you for the sales tax and keep the memo on file for audit purposes.

-If you have any questions about the use of tax exempt forms, please call the Accounts Payable/Office Supervisor at (585) 475-4900 (e-mail firstname.lastname@example.org).
+If you have any questions about the use of tax exempt forms, please call the Director of Payroll and Accounts Payable Services at (585) 475-5580 (e-mail firstname.lastname@example.org).